RphWbr/visiannot/doc/source/userguide-toolspyqt.rst

     self.win_m.keyPressEvent = self.key_press
     self.win_s.keyPressEvent = self.key_press
-    self.spin_box_nb.valueChanged.connect(self.setNbTxtItems)
+    self.spin_box_nb.valueChanged.connect(self.set_nb_txt_items)
-    self.line_edit.textEdited.connect(self.editTextOnline)
+    self.line_edit.textEdited.connect(self.edit_text_online)
-    self.push_button.clicked.connect(self.editTextOffline)
+    self.push_button.clicked.connect(self.edit_text_offline)

 The first two lines are for the key_press interaction.
 The syntax is different in this case: ``win.keyPressEvent = key_press`` where ``win`` is the instance of **QtWidgets.QWidget** containing the window and ``key_press`` is the callback method.
 We must listen to the callback on both windows so that the key press interaction works regardless of the current window.
 The callback function takes as positional argument the instance of **QtGui.QKeyEvent** emitted when a key is pressed.
 We retrieve the modifier key with ``keyboard_modifiers = ev.modifiers()`` and the pressed key with ``key = ev.key()``.
 First, we check if the pressed key is escape.
 In this case both windows are closed.
 Second, we check if the pressed key is R and and if the modifier key is control (this means that both R and control keys are pressed).
 Then, we reset the number of slave push buttons to 1.

-``self.spin_box_nb.valueChanged.connect(self.setNbTxtItems)``: in order to change the number of slave push buttons, we listen to the signal ``valueChanged`` emitted by ``self.spin_box_nb`` and we connect it to the callback method ``setNbTxtItems``.
+``self.spin_box_nb.valueChanged.connect(self.set_nb_txt_items)``: in order to change the number of slave push buttons, we listen to the signal ``valueChanged`` emitted by ``self.spin_box_nb`` and we connect it to the callback method ``set_nb_txt_items``.
 It takes as positional arguments the value in the spin box (i.e. the new number of slave push buttons).

-``self.line_edit.textEdited.connect(self.editTextOnline)``: we listen to the signal ``textEdited`` emitted when the line edit is edited and we connect it to the callback method ``editTextOnline``.
+``self.line_edit.textEdited.connect(self.edit_text_online)``: we listen to the signal ``textEdited`` emitted when the line edit is edited and we connect it to the callback method ``edit_text_online``.
 It takes as positional argument the content of the line edit.
 In the callback method, we first check if the online mode is enabled, i.e. if the check box is checked.
 Then we get the index of the slave push button to modify, i.e. the value of the spin box.
 Lastly, we modify the text of the corresponding slave push button.

-``self.push_button.clicked.connect(self.editTextOffline)``: we listen to the signal ``clicked`` emitted when the master push button is clicked and connect it to the callback method ``editTextOffline``.
+``self.push_button.clicked.connect(self.edit_text_offline)``: we listen to the signal ``clicked`` emitted when the master push button is clicked and connect it to the callback method ``edit_text_offline``.
 In the callback method, we first get the index of the slave push button to modify, i.e. the value of the spin box.
 Then we get the content of the line edit.
 Lastly, we modify the text of the corresponding slave push button.

 If we add more than 12 slave push buttons, we observe that they start to be unreadable.
 This is because we forced the window to have a fixed size and the push buttons must fit in.
 In the next section, we show how to add a scroll area so that the widgets can span more width/height than the window size.